anshoomishra/studypaq/README.md

 - Choosing FastAPI Over Flask, DRF, Django
 - High performance
 - Inbuilt API docs
-- Async support and highly performable
+- Async support
-- Easily scalable since it support no sql
+- Horizontal scalable db since it supports no sql
-- Small microservice that is almost production ready
+- Microservice that is almost production ready

 ## I have configured this project

 - Development Environment
-- Production Environment (Not Deployed to any live environment -- not provided any space)
+- Production Environment (Not Deployed to any live environment -- not having any space)

 ### Features